 Companies in the technology industry do this particularly well.
 They understand that they can't stand still-they must be ready when the economy inevitably rebounds.
-During the global financial crisis (GFC), Intel took the necessary steps to cut costs, laying off thousands of employees worldwide.
-At the same time, it deprioritised its traditional chip technology and invested \$7 billion USD in new manufacturing facilities in the U.S. to concentrate wholly on next- generation chip technology.

-3 While it's true that technology is slightly more sheltered from economic downturns than the construction industry, Intel's proactive approach holds some lessons for the concrete industry.
+During the last recession, Intel took the necessary steps to cut costs, laying off thousands of employees worldwide.
+At the same time, it deprioritized its traditional chip technology and invested \$7 billion in new manufacturing facilities in the U.S. to concentrate wholly on next-generation chip technology.
+While it's true that technology is slightly more sheltered from economic downturns than the construction industry, Intel's proactive approach holds some lessons for the concrete industry.

-Most business leaders focus solely on the first two actions.
+Most business leaders focus solely on the first two actions: preserving capital and sharpening business plans.
 In other words, they cut costs, reining in marketing expenses, reducing headcount, and pulling back on research and development initiatives.

 While it's prudent to shore up capital during slower economies, retreating from investment entirely also means retreating from future profits.
-That's why the last option is equally important as the first two-if not more important.
+That's why the third action is equally important as the first two-if not more important.
 Economic downturns offer a unique opportunity to launch innovative new products.
 When other firms pull back, unmet customer needs emerge.
-In fact, the odds of the success of a well-targeted new venture may be higher in a bust than in a competitive boom.
+In fact, the odds on the success of a well-targeted new venture may be higher in a bust than in a competitive boom.

-This guide describes how concrete businesses can apply these actions to recession proof their business models.
+This guide describes how concrete producers can apply these actions to recession-proof their business models.